 - Minimum material requirements by generic type (weldable, corrosion resistant, erosion resistant, cavitation resistant).
-It should be noted that most runners are manufactured from one piece martensitic/austenitic stainless steel castings; or in some cases by welded construction. - Support of runner and shaft during erection and subsequent maintenance. - Static balancing requirements.
+It should be noted that most runners are now constructed from stainless corrosion resistant steel castings to minimize the adverse effects of cavitation pitting. - Static balancing requirements.

-7.1.2 Bucket shape and surface finish
+7.1.2 Runner blades

-Proper control of bucket shape and surface conditions is an important step in limiting potential cavitation erosion damage.
-Proper quality control shall be provided during all phases of fabrication and manufacture to ensure that the final product is a good representation of the model runner or hydraulic design.
+Proper control of runner water passage shape and surface conditions is an important step in limiting potential cavitation damage.
+Proper quality control shall be provided during all phases of fabrication and manufacture to ensure that the final product is homologous to the model runner in the case of model tests or to the hydraulic design.
+Reference should be made to IEC 60193.